-NI boss Redmond to make changes for Czechia game
+NI boss Redmond to make changes for Czech Republic game

 |Coverage: Preview, score updates and match report on the BBC Sport website

-Northern Ireland interim manager Gail Redmond says she will make changes to her team to face Czechia in Opava.
+Northern Ireland interim manager Gail Redmond will make changes to her team to face the Czech Republic in Opava.

 Redmond's side is aiming to bounce back after the 3-0 defeat by Scotland on Friday night.